sarahalang/latex-for-dh/README.md

-# latex-for-dh
+# LaTeX for Digital Humanities
-This repo willcollect some of my materials on LaTeX for Digital Humanities (see also latex-ninja.com ).
+This repo collects some of my materials on LaTeX for Digital Humanities (see also latex-ninja.com ).